ctestama/imageproject/README.md

 For Windows:

 1.)
 We haven't yet tested this with the windows CMD line, but it runs well when using the 'Git Shell', or Powershell for windows.
-Powershell is included with the Github Windows download, and is named 'Git Shell' when downloaded from them.

 2.)
 In order to run the tests, navigate your shell to the root of our repository